deepspaceghost/deme/README.rst

 demeter.py
 ==========

 Deme (short for Demeter) is a simple Discord bot.
 This as an exercise in natural language processing and an experiment with natural language user interfaces.
-Deme code is focused on readability, ease-of-modification, and flexibility.
+Deme's code is focused on readability, ease-of-modification, and flexibility.

 .. image:: https://github.com/deepspaceghost/demeter.py/actions/workflows/simple_conin.yml/badge.svg
     :target: https://github.com/deepspaceghost/demeter.py/actions/workflows/simple_conin.yml